wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests        February 2015

+        *  ADDRESS, set to 0xC0 0x00 0x02 0xE0, extended from the query.

+   9. RNS receives the response containing an ECS option.
+The resolver verifies that FAMILY, SOURCE PREFIX-LENGTH, and the SOURCE PREFIX-LENGTH bits of ADDRESS match the query.
+If not, the message is discarded.

    10. The response is interpreted as usual.
 Since the response contains an ECS option, the ADDRESS, SCOPE PREFIX-LENGTH, and FAMILY in the response are used to cache the entry.